NEWS

 CAMRA, the Campaign for Real Ale is an

-independent, voluntary organisation once with
+independent, voluntary organisation once (Dec

-over 190,000 members campaigning for real
+2019) with 192,289 members campaigning for

-ale, community pubs and consumer rights.
+real ale, community pubs and consumer

-Down to 157, 613 now due to the pandemic
+of 150,728 possibly due to the pandemic

-without beer festivals for renewal.
-But it could
+without beer festivals for renewals/new

-be that now members have be deprived of a
+have been deprived of a monthly What’s

-monthly What’s Brewing paper and can only
+Brewing paper and can only view information

-for money?
+money?

 CAMRA acts as the champion for beer